-East Asian Medicine has roots in China that go back 2000-3000 years.
+Eastern Medicine has roots in China that go back 2000-3000 years.
 It is based on the philosophy of Daoism (aka Taoism), which views health, life and the universe through the interaction of Yin and Yang energies (hot/cold, expanding/contracting, active/still, diffuse/dense).
 In this paradigm, health is defined by the appropriate balance of these phenomena within and with the universe, which is in a state of constant change.

-East Asian Medicine is a system of medicine that helps your body find balance with change without resorting to harsh/dangerous drugs or surgery.
+Eastern Medicine is a system of medicine that helps your body find balance with change without resorting to harsh/dangerous drugs or surgery.
 Using acupuncture, Chinese herbs, and other methods, it is a safe, gentle, and subtle but powerful force for 'positive' or 'balanced' change.

 Acupressure is a method for stimulating your acupuncture points with pressure from fingers.
-I often use it as a gentle way to prepare your body for acupuncture, and it can be helpful with diagnosis and acupuncture point selection.
+We often use it as a gentle way to prepare your body for acupuncture, and it can be helpful with diagnosis and acupuncture point selection.

 Moxa is another technique for stimulating your acupuncture points that uses heat.
-An herb called artemesia (mugwort) in the form of a cigar or cone is placed close to an acupuncture point and burned.
+A dried herb called artemesia (mugwort) in the form of a cigar or cone is placed close to an acupuncture point and burned.
 You’ll feel a pleasant warm sensation as the heat slowly penetrates the skin and activates the acupuncture point.